An introduction to the History of India ( essay)

 The first British outpost in South Asia was established in 1619 at Surat on the northwestern coast.
 Later in the century, the East India Company opened permanent trading stations at Madras, Bombay, and Calcutta, each under the protection of native rulers.

-After independence, the Congress Party, the party of Mahatma Gandhi and Jawaharlal Nehru, ruled India under the influence first of Nehru and then his daughter and grandson, with the exception of two brief periods in the 1970s and 1980s.
+After independence, the Congress Party, the party of Mahatma Gandhi and Jawaharlal Nehru, ruled India under the influence first of Nehru and then his daughter and grandson, except two brief periods in the 1970s and 1980s.

 Prime Minister Nehru governed India until his death in 1964.
 He was succeeded by Lal Bahadur Shastri, who also died in office.
 In 1966, power passed to Nehru’s daughter, Indira Gandhi, Prime Minister from 1966 to 1977.
 In 1975, beset with deepening political and economic problems, Mrs. Gandhi declared a state of emergency and suspended many civil liberties.
 Seeking a mandate at the polls for her policies, she called for elections in 1977, only to be defeated by Moraji Desai, who headed the Janata Party, an amalgam of five opposition parties.